cchan083/Social-Media/README.md

 # Social-Media
 Analysing Social Media use in the USA

+Information on the dataset can be found here : https://www.kaggle.com/datasets/muhammadroshaanriaz/time-wasters-on-social-media

-Investigating these questions:
+## Investigating these questions:

 What is the engagement like on each video category?